Forensic entomology: Moths

 Moths (order Lepidoptera) such as clothes-moths (Tineidae) – are closely related to butterflies.
 Most species of moth are nocturnal, but there are crepuscular and diurnal species.
 During their larval stages, clothes moths tend to feed on mammalian hair.
 They are amongst the final animals contributing to the decomposition of a corpse.
 This said, adult moths lay their legs on a carcass subsequently to fly larvae having had their presence on it.

 Wasps, ants, and bees

-Wasps, ants, and bees (order Hymenoptera) are not necessarily necrophagous.
+Wasps, ants, and bees (order Hymenoptera) are not necessarily necrophagous and are rather considered omnivorous, incidental species.
 While some feed on the body, some are also predatory, eating the insects feeding on the body.
 Parasitoids such as parasitoid wasps lay their eggs within the eggs or pupae of other insects, oftentimes only on those of specific host species, and eventually kills their host.
 A relevant type of parasitoid are the Pteromalidae, which oviposit only upon the pupae of muscoid flies.
 The wasp larvae will feed on the fly developing within the puparium, eventually killing it.
 Bees and wasps have been seen feeding on bodies during the early stages.
 This may cause problems for murder cases in which larval flies are used to estimate the PMI since eggs and larvae on the body may have been consumed prior to the arrival on scene of investigators.